Sheshiyer/wiki-heyzackai/05-campaign-messaging/zack-ai-product-description.md

 ## Summary

-Zack AI is a privacy‑first, educational AI companion that makes screen‑free playtime engaging and effective.
+Zack AI is a privacy and safety controls, educational AI companion that makes screen‑free playtime engaging and effective.
 With emotion‑aware conversations, multilingual learning, curriculum alignment, and premium child‑safe design, it helps children build empathy and confidence while providing parents with peace of mind.
 Canonical pricing ensures simplicity: $99 backer deal during crowdfunding and $199 retail post‑campaign, with no subscriptions at launch.